Peculiarities of POWER C

 arr[3] = 3;

-Declaring a variable inside the for statement
+Declaring a variable inside the for function

 Not workingWorking